 Social Networking Policy Template

-Social Networking Policy Template - With increased adoption of social networks among the public, organizationshave begun setting up profiles within social networks as a means to further connect with their audiences.
+With increased adoption of social networks among the public, organizations have begun setting up profiles within social networks as a means to further connect with their audiences.
 Organizations who have been most successful in these endeavors take time to survey the community, understand the values and rules of engagement.
 In short, they pay attention to the culture and identify what is accepted before they join.
 When they join, the organizations who have had success within social networks remember that this isn't a place for traditional public relations tactics but a place for engagement.
 These organizations don't always just talk about themselves, but they have real and human-toned conversations with real people.

 Janco recommends that companies embrace social networking because:

-- Social networking is going to happen - Workers increasingly have Internet access on their smart phones.
-By the year 2013, 43% of global mobile internet users (607.5 million people worldwide) will be accessing social networks from their mobile devices.
+- Social networking is here now- Workers increasingly have Internet access on their smart phones.
+As of 2020, almost 60% of the worlds population are global mobile Internet users (4.6 billion people worldwide)are accessing social networks from their mobile devices.

-- Most employeess will use it wisely and for the benefit of the enterprise - Some CIOs fear that social networking would lead to "Networking" instead of doing their jobs.
-Employees with proper training and guidance will use this new "technology" in ways that will enhance the enterprise's products ans services.
+- Most employees use it wisely and for the benefit of the enterprise - Some CIOs fear that social networking would lead to "Networking" instead of doing their jobs.
+Employees with proper training and guidance use this new "technology" in ways that will enhance the enterprise's products an services.